Carrots

 Transplant Starter Plants Not recommended Not recommended Not recommended

-• Soil: Carrots prefer well-drained, sandy loam soil with a pH between 6.0 and 6.8.
-Ensure the soil is loose and free of rocks or debris to allow the roots to develop properly.
+Carrots prefer well-drained, sandy loam soil with a pH between 6.0 and 6.8.
+Ensure the soil is loose and free of rocks or debris so the roots can develop straight and smooth.

-• Spacing: Sow seeds 1/4 inch deep, spacing them 2-3 inches apart in rows.
-Thin seedlings to 2-3 inches apart to allow room for root development.
+Sow seeds about 1/4 inch deep, spacing them 2–3 inches apart in rows.
+Thin seedlings to 2–3 inches apart to give each root room to size up properly.

-N-P-K Ratio: Carrots benefit from a fertilizer with a lower nitrogen content and higher phosphorus and potassium levels to support root development, such as 5-10-10 or 4-8-4.
+Carrots benefit from a fertilizer with lower nitrogen and higher phosphorus and potassium to support strong root development, such as 5-10-10 or 4-8-4.

 When to Add:

-• Before Planting: Apply the fertilizer to the soil before planting seeds to ensure strong root development.
+Before Planting: Apply fertilizer to the soil before sowing seeds to encourage early root growth.

-• Mid-Growing Season: If needed, reapply the fertilizer mid-season to support continued growth and root development.
+Mid-Growing Season: If needed, reapply mid-season to support continued growth and root development.

 Application Tips: